ArnellM/HultenRangeMaps/README.md

 range maps in the ‘Atlas of the distribution of vascular plants in northwestern Europe’ (Hultén 1971).
-Methods include georeferencing the scanned maps, extract range data, clean data and convert data from raster to spatial feature (polygon) data.
+Methods include georeferencing the scanned maps, extract range data, clean data and convert data from raster to spatial polygon data.
 A detailed description of how the original atlas was compiled as well as the method used to georeference and digitize the distribution maps can be found in Arnell et al. (xxxx).
 The dataset can be found [here](https://researchdata.se/en/catalogue/dataset/2025-151/1?previewToken=6298dade-fc8b-4ba2-b553-fba50963b476).
 <br> The package contains two functions to extract and clean
 distribution data from the scanned maps, one function to modify file